sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > And he called to him his twelve disciples and gave them authority over unclean spirits, to cast them out, and to heal every disease and every affliction.
 [Mat 10:1 ESV]

-The experience or credentials of the twelve did not qualify them for this authority.

 The works that we see the twelve and others doing during the gospels and book of Acts are possible because of the authority given for this purpose.
 The authority in proclaiming the kingdom that He shared with His disciples was in anticipation of the future realization of that kingdom on earth, when they would rule together in that kingdom.
-The preaching of the Kingdom was always about a specific plan that God had for Isral.

 > Jesus said to them, "Truly, I say to you, in the new world, when the Son of Man will sit on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
 [Mat 19:28 ESV]

+The preaching of the Kingdom was always about a specific plan that God had for Isral.

 This emphasis on purpose is not to minimize the importance of redemption and forgiveness in any way.
 In fact, this serves to highlight the very necessity of it.
 In Ephesians, we see just how interconnected redemption and purpose truly are.